zriyansh/signoz.io/docs/traces-management/traces-api/payload-model.md

 ## Sample Payload

 This sample payload contains the different fields that we looked at above.
-It queries the SigNoz Traces API and illustrates how to count distinct `hasError` values and group them by `serviceName` where `hasError` is `true`.
+It queries the SigNoz Trace API and illustrates how to count distinct `hasError` values and group them by `serviceName` where `hasError` is `true`.

 ```json
 {